iliassioutis/iliassioutis.github.io/project-delivery/artifacts-governance/index.md

   - **Observability:** monitoring/alerting and diagnostics (metrics, logs, traces) to detect and troubleshoot issues
   - **Usability:** user experience expectations (clarity, **accessibility** *(e.g., readable contrast, support for larger text, and compatibility with screen readers)*, helpful error messages, and how easy core tasks are to complete)
     - Includes minimizing **unnecessary steps and confusion** in the most important user flows (for example: sign-up/login, onboarding, completing a measurement, pairing a device, starting a teleconsultation, or uploading a file).
+  - **Compliance (where applicable):** rules needed to meet policy or regulation — for example:
+    - “GDPR requirements: lawful basis/consent where needed, data minimization, retention/deletion, user data access/export where applicable.”
+    - “App-store policy constraints are met (privacy disclosures match actual behavior).”
+  - **Supportability / maintainability:** what the team needs so the system can be **operated and supported after go-live** — for example:
+    - **Troubleshooting info:** a clear way to understand what happened when a user reports an issue (e.g., “error code + timestamp + device/OS + which step failed”), without needing guesswork.
+    - **Admin tools:** simple screens or dashboards to manage accounts/settings and investigate problems (e.g., “view sync status”, “re-send a failed notification”, “disable a feature for a specific user”).
+    - **Runbooks:** step-by-step “what to do first” guides for common incidents (e.g., login outage, third-party API down, device pairing failures, sync stuck).
+    - **Safe logs:** technical logs that help debugging but **do not contain sensitive data** (no passwords, tokens, national IDs, or full medical values).
+    - **Incident response responsibilities (on-call expectations):** who responds when something breaks and how quickly — for example:
+      - “Support monitors tickets during business hours; engineering is on-call for critical incidents.”
+      - “For a critical outage, someone must acknowledge within **30 minutes** and start mitigation (rollback/hotfix) within **X hours**.”
+      - “Escalation path is defined: Support → Engineering → Vendor (if a third-party service is involved).”

 How this shows up in my work (example patterns):
 - Turning “feature requests” into **testable acceptance criteria** (including security/privacy constraints, not just UI behavior).